gomorpheus/morpheus-apidoc/source/includes/_servers.md

 Parameter | Default | Description
 --------- | ------- | -----------
-sshUsername      | null | ssh username to use when provisioning sshPassword | null | ssh password to use, if not specified the account public key can be used serverOs.id | null | The ID os the OS Type for this server.
+sshUsername      |  | ssh username to use when provisioning sshPassword |  | ssh password to use, if not specified the account public key can be used serverOs.id |  | The ID os the OS Type for this server.
 See GET /api/options/osTypes

 ## Upgrade Agent